 - Films must have a stereo sound.

 - Films receiving a theatrical or festival screening in King County, WA or adjacent WA counties prior to, or within one month prior to the SBFF Festival dates will not be considered for the Festival.
 Exceptions will be made under special circumstances.
-Please contact our office if you agree to any other screenings directly before or after the LHAAFF, other than those listed on your application.
+Please contact the festival at email@example.com if you agree to any other screenings directly before or after the SBFF, other than those listed on your application.

 - Works in progress may be submitted as long as a digital file will be available for screening during the Festival.